SPARCstation 10

-The 40 MHz SPARCstation 10 without external cache was the reference for the SPEC CPU95 benchmark.
+The 40-MHz SPARCstation 10 without external cache was the reference for the SPEC CPU95 benchmark.

+Sales

+Volume production commenced on September 1992.
+By the end of December 1992, the company had shipped over 19,000 SPARCstation 10s, across all models.
+In 1993, Sun shipped an additional 80,000 units.
+Between it and its successor the SPARCstation 20, Sun had sold a combined 250,000 units by February 1995.

 Specifications

 CPU support

 The SPARCstation 10 (SS10) contains two MBus slots running at either 36 MHz (33 MHz for the earliest models) or 40 MHz (set via motherboard jumper).
 Each MBus slot can contain single or dual SPARC CPU modules, permitting expansion to up to four CPUs.
 Both SuperSPARC and hyperSPARC CPU modules were available.
 Single SuperSPARC modules without external cache were sold by Sun; they ran at the clock speed of the MBus (uniprocessor Models 20, 30 and 40; dual processor Model 402).
 Single and a few dual SuperSPARC modules with 1 MB external cache were also sold; they were independently clocked, and ran at a higher rate than the MBus, most commonly 40.3 MHz or 50 MHz (uniprocessor Models 41 and 51; multiprocessor Models 412, 512 and 514).
 Sun's dual 50 MHz SuperSPARC modules (the only dual MBus modules supported by Sun for this system) were double-width, physically occupying one SBus slot per module in addition to an MBus slot.
 SuperSPARC modules with and without external cache could not be mixed.
 SuperSPARC modules with external cache could be mixed, even with different clock speeds, but this was not a Sun-supported configuration.

 Ross hyperSPARC modules were also available from third party vendors.
 The SS10 had reasonable cooling capacity given the cramped "pizzabox" case, but it was not designed for some of the higher-speed hyperSPARC modules, and so heat issues were common when these modules were used, particularly in four CPU configurations.